 Privacy and calm: Flashpackers prefer calmer places to stay, for example a small boutique hotel or a nice AirBnB.
 They may also prefer more quiet activities like walks in nature, learning a new skill, or wellness programs.

-Even though flashpackers tend to be a bit older than traditional backpackers (typically over 30), flashpacking is not necessarily related to age.
-This was also my case: I was probably a flashpacker at heart already at the age of 19, I just didn’t have the money to act it out…
+Even though flashpackers tend to be a bit older than traditional backpackers (typically over 30), flashpacking is not necessarily related to age – it’s more of a travel style.

-So, are you a flasbacker or a backpacker – or something completely different?
+So, are you a flashbacker or a backpacker?
 What are your travel preferences?
 What do you really enjoy about traveling alone?
-Let’s connect on Instagram or in Colombia Solo Travelers Facebook Group to share thoughts!
+Let’s connect on Instagram, Facebook or TikTok to share thoughts!

-Photo by Erick Corradine: Me (again), Hiking somewhere near Bogotá
+Photo by Erick Corradine: Hiking somewhere near Bogotá

-In my opinion, Colombia is a fantastic country for solo travel and backpacking, catering also to the needs of flashpackers and introverted travelers.
+Colombia is a fantastic country for solo travel and backpacking.
 Here are some reasons why.

 Open-minded and friendly locals: It’s easy to get in contact with locals; people are really happy about travelers who are interested in experiencing the many wonders of this country and see beyond common cliches about Colombia.